Jemurai/policy/policies/Endpoint_Desktop_Mobile_Security_Policy.md

 # Endpoint Desktop and Mobile Security Policy

-This policy describes how application security will be handled.
+This policy describes how endpoint security will be handled.

 # Security Standards